 Tethys is conducting exploration and development activities in Kazakhstan, and is dependent on receipt of government approvals or permits to develop its properties.
 Based on past performance, Tethys believes that the government of Kazakhstan supports the exploration and development of its oil and gas properties by foreign companies.
 Nevertheless, there is no assurance that future political conditions in Kazakhstan will not result in the government adopting different policies respecting foreign development and ownership of oil and gas, environmental protection and labour relations.
 This may affect the Company's ability to undertake exploration and development activities in respect of present and future properties, as well as its ability to raise funds to further such activities.
-Any delays in receiving government approvals or permits or no objection certificates may delay the Company's operations or may affect the status of the Company's proposed activities in Tajikistan and in other countries in which the Company may operate in the future.
+Any delays in receiving government approvals or permits or no objection certificates may delay the Company's operations or may affect the status of the Company's contractual arrangements or its ability to meet its contractual obligations.
+Similar risks apply to the Company's proposed activities in Tajikistan and in other countries in which the Company may operate in the future.